fbpx

 3. Network at the local Chamber of Commerce.

 4. Find Facebook realtor groups.
 There are a TON of FB groups dedicated just to real estate agents.
-There are many vendors such as websites, lead generation software, marketing, etc that have FB groups you could try to join.

-8. Client Onboarding
+Streamlining Client Onboarding

 Always have your clients sign a contract with you.
 Laying out the terms of the agreement, expectations, and services you will provide are a must and will prevent any issues down the line.
 That should be a must in your onboarding packet.

-You can check out our TC Shop for our TC Service Agreement template and TC legal Bundle here.
+Check out our TC Shop for our TC Service Agreement template and TC legal Bundle here.

 Having a business page is different from a personal page.
-You want to keep it professional and a business page is a way to do it.
+You want to keep it professional, and a business page is a way to do it.

 Check out these other posts: